udai-arneja/HLP-Project_Group2/docs/README.md

 ## ProjectOverview

-- contains an overview of the project and the individual modules.
+- contains an overview of the project.

 ## Functionality